Hatsu-uma is a very important matsuri for Inari Shrines.

 By the lunar calendar reckoning, the first month of the year is not the solar calendar’s January.
 For example, if this year’s January 1st in the lunar calendar is February 12th in the solar calendar.
 February 1st in the lunar calendar is March 13th in the solar calendar which is the day of Monkey. the Horse is 10th zodiac from Monkey.
 So plus 10 is March 23rd!
 Voila!
 [Note: The dates are based on 2021, other years will vary.]

 Uka-no-mitama-no-kami descended on Mt.
 Inari on the lunar calendar’s first Horse Day in the 2nd month.
 This day is usually close to the Spring Equinox.
 It is the time when the weather is definitely getting warm in Japan, animals appear frequently in the fields, and plants start to grow and bloom.
 We are sure people during ancient times felt the blessings of Inari Ōkami-sama just the same as we do in this modern age.
 It is also said Hatsu-uma-sai was merged with the Spring Matsuri which was the “Praying for a Good Harvest” matsuri in ancient times.

 Shusse Inari Jinja has always held the Spring Matsuri at the same time as Hatsu-uma.

 Traditionally people visit an Inari Shrine, known as the “Lucky Visit.”
 It is believed visiting brings good fortune to you.

-We hope you will join our Hatsu-uma Sai & Haru Matsuri livestream service and receive a good fortune from Inari Ōkami-sama.
+We hope you will join our Hatsu-uma-sai & Haru Matsuri livestream ceremony and receive a good fortune from Inari Ōkami-sama.